shift-left-test/fff/README.md

 ### Weak Functions

-One usful attribute is the _weak_ attribute that marks a function such that it can be overridden by a non-weak variant at link time.
+One useful attribute is the _weak_ attribute that marks a function such that it can be overridden by a non-weak variant at link time.
 Using weak functions in combination with fff can help simplify your testing approach.

 For example:
 * Define a library of fake functions, e.g. libfake.a.